Income, expenses, and profit/loss

 |Income Tax||Percentage of pre-tax income (effective tax rate)|

-While these drivers are commonly used, they are more of just guidelines.
+While these drivers are commonly used, they are just general guidelines.
 There are situations where intuition must be exercised to determine the proper driver or assumption to use.
 For example, a specific entity may have zero revenue.
 As such, the percentage of sales driver cannot be used for COGS.
 Instead, an analyst may have to rely on examining the past trend of COGS to determine assumptions for forecasting COGS into the future.

 Learn accounting fundamentals and how to read financial statements with CFI's free online accounting classes.
 These courses will give the confidence you need to perform world-class financial analyst work.
 Start now!